spjhon/Book-React18DesignPatterns-CarlosSantana/Teoria.md

 ### 1.2.
 Understanding JavaScript fatigue

 Se tiene la misconcepcion de que react es muy grande, sin embargo es una libreria pequeña.

+React is split into two packages:

+- **react:** Implements the core features of the library
+- **react-dom:** Contains all the browser-related features

 ### 1.3.
 Getting started with React without the fatigue